Across all five boroughs, along historical streets and through its many parks, New York City is picture perfect. Here’s a few of our recent snaps.

-The Fearless Girl statue faces off with Wall Street’s Charging Bull.
-She’ll be moving to a new home next to the Stock Exchange in late 2018.
+The Fearless Girl – the bronze, pony-tailed statue that symbolises female empowerment – faces off with Wall Street’s Charging Bull.
+The statue was moved to a new home in late 2018 opposite the New York Stock Exchange.

 The Flatiron Building next to Madison Square Park is New York’s oldest skyscraper.
 Built in 1902, the eye-catching, 22-storey, triangular building was the first in the world to be constructed using a steel frame.

 The National September 11 Memorial and Museum in lower Manhattan remembers the 2,983 people killed during the 2001 terror attacks, along with victims of the 1993 bombing at the World Trade Center.

 Reflection pools now stand on the original site of the twin towers, with the victims’ names inscribed on surrounding bronze panels.

 For a unique 360-degree view of the city, head to the observation deck on floors 100-102 of the One World Observatory.